dylan-lang/dylan-tool/README.md

         $ export PATH=`pwd`/_build/bin:${PATH}

 1. Create a new workspace.
-For example if you want to work on the http library:
+For example if you want to work on the strigs library:

         $ cd ${DYLAN}     # or wherever you want your workspace
-        $ dylan-tool new ws.http http
+        $ dylan-tool new ws.strings strings

-    This creates the ws.http directory and ws.http/workspace.json.
+    This creates the ws.strings directory and
+    ws.strings/workspace.json.

-1. Run `dylan-tool update` to download the active packages (http in this case), install their dependencies, and create a registry with everything you need:
+1. Run `dylan-tool update` to download the active packages (strings in this case), install their dependencies, and create a registry with everything you need:

-        $ cd ws.http
+        $ cd ws.strings
         $ dylan-tool update

     You should see some `git clone` output along with package and